 Depreciation is the portion of a fixed asset’s cost recorded as an expense during the current accounting period.
 In simple terms, since a fixed asset has a useful life longer than one accounting period, depreciation represents the part of its value used up during the current period.

-To enter depreciation for a specific fixed asset, go to the Fixed Assets tab.
-Click on the blue figure in the
+To enter depreciation for a specific fixed asset, go to the Depreciation Entries tab.
+Click New Depreciation Entry:

 The Fixed Assets register now shows the depreciation amount and reduced book value:

 Subsequent depreciation entries will add to the total of accumulated depreciation.
 A complete record of depreciation for the asset can be seen by clicking on the blue

 Depreciation balance for an asset in the Fixed Assets tab:

 By default, the Summary tab combines accumulated depreciation for all fixed assets.
 It displays Fixed assets, accumulated depreciation as a contra asset account (meaning the balance is normally negative).
 This control account is activated automatically when you enable the Fixed Assets tab:

 However, depreciation can be accumulated in custom control accounts instead.
 These custom control accounts can be assigned on an asset-by-asset basis.
 See another Guide for a complete, illustrated example.